 The majority of the participants care will be immediately supervised by the appropriately credentialed and active medical staff faculty, primarily Drs.
 Marder, C. Lee, and Van den Bogaerde.
 As the fellow will be a board eligible orthopaedic surgeon he/she will also have the opportunity to foster the independence of direct patient care under indirect supervision by the appropriate orthopaedic faculty.

 The Trauma Fellowship is suitable for persons interested in an academic career, private practice with a concentration in trauma or a full-time military career.
-UC Davis Health System is a Level I trauma center and the regional trauma center for the Central Valley of California.
+UC Davis Health is a Level I trauma center and the regional trauma center for the Central Valley of California.
 Our service works closely with the other surgical subspecialties involved in trauma.
 The fellowship provides extensive general experience in the entire field of acute trauma, management of the multiply injured patient, and surgical treatment of complex fractures of the acetabulum and pelvis.
 We provide extensive experience with minimally invasive fracture fixation techniques.
 Additionally, we provide exposure to a wide range of post-traumatic deformity care using contemporary correction techniques.
 The fellowship also provides ample research opportunities.
 UC Davis trauma fellowship is OTA accredited.
 More information may be found in our fellowship brochure (PDF).
 All interested individuals should apply through the SF Match program.